De Palma Cycles Punk CB750

-To launch the new workshop Gregorio got his hands on a stock '92 Honda CB750.
+To launch the new workshop Gregorio got his hands on a stock ’92 Honda CB750.
 A reliable, well designed and flexible base for his De Palma Cycles debut build.
-First task was to swap the bikes engine out with a low miles, blacked out CB750 engine from a 2000 model bike.
+The first task was to swap the bike’s engine out with a low mileage, blacked out Honda CB750 engine from a 2000 model bike.
 The bulky stock tank was also replaced with a Honda RC110 style tank.
 Finished in metallic silver the retro tank was mounted by making modifications to the backbone of the frame to create a clean horizontal line along the base of the tank to the seat.

 Front end handling was improved with a fork swap from a Honda CBR 900 Fireblade modified to fit the neck of CB’s frame.
 The CBR 4 piston Nissin brake calipers were also mounted to the stock cross drilled front disks while in the rear a new solid brake disk was fashion for a unique look.
 The wheels are blacked out, spoked rims, 18 inch in the front and 17 in the rear with grippy Michellin rubber.
 The blacked out theme was continued with the 4-into-2 exhaust system that was modified to mount a pair of Supertrapp slip-on aluminium mufflers.
 To free up air flow the stock air box was replaced with cone filters and the carbs jetted to suit.
 As a result of removing the air bow the battery was also relocated to sit beneath the swinging arm.